ACskyline/Tracer/README.md

 ![](3.bmp)

-## 16 grid sample and one transmissive material with maxal recursion set at 2
+## 16 grid sample and one transmissive material with maximum recursion set at 2

 ![](5-16sample.bmp)